ZenBerry/sublime_sticky_lines/README.md

 A clumsy little attempt to implement VSCode's "sticky lines" feature on Sublime Text. <br>
 Since there's no full webview support, and also because I'm a mess, the thing is quite workaround-y. <br>
+I'll try to find a better way, but now it loops indefinitely to monitor changes in `view.visible_region` in real time.
+It is offensively ineffective haha.
+To save CPU, adjust `time.sleep(0.001)`

 Use at your own risk! :D

 ![Screenshot](screen.png "Screenshot")